yagoferrer/map-tools/README.md

 - Easy To Use: Intuitive APIs, easy to understand.
 - Non Intrusive: it extends the API, you can use any other native methods, properties and events anywhere.
 - [Crossfilter Support](#crossfilter-support): Query Markers and change visibility using the power of Crossfilter.
-- [TopoJSON Support](#topojson-support): Import TopoJSON files, set styles and more!
+- [TopoJSON Support](#topojson-support): Import TopoJSON files, set styles and find references easier.
 - 100% tested

 ## Get Started